Unión Estepona CF

 Unión Estepona Club de Fútbol was a Spanish football team based in Estepona, in the autonomous community of Andalusia.
-Founded in 1995 it currently plays in Tercera División – Group 9, holding home matches at Estadio Francisco Muñoz Pérez, with a capacity of 4,500 spectators.
+Founded in 1995 and dissolved in 2014, it played its last season in Tercera División – Group 9, holding home matches at Estadio Francisco Muñoz Pérez, with a capacity of 4,500 spectators.

 In 2014, the team was dissolved and replaced by CD Estepona FS.